simonwhatley/govuk-service-assessments/src/content/version-1/guides/beta-phase.md

 ---
 title: Beta phase
-subtitle: Scaling up and going public.
+subtitle: Scaling up and going public
 description: |
   You’ve tested your solutions to [user needs](https://web.archive.org/web/20150328073638/https://www.gov.uk/service-manual/user-centred-design/user-needs) and built up a clear picture of what it will take to [build](https://web.archive.org/web/20150328073638/https://www.gov.uk/service-manual/making-software) and [operate](https://web.archive.org/web/20150328073638/https://www.gov.uk/service-manual/operations) your service.
 Now you will build an end-to-end prototype, test it in public and prepare to run it.
 layout: page